 How to Diagnose Problems with Trees in the Landscape

 Trees are valuable additions to the home landscape.
-When problems arise with the health of a tree, it can be difficult to determine what is causing the issue.
+When problems arise with a tree's health, it can be challenging to determine the cause of the issue.

 • environmental stresses